Isopolito/Ganchos/README.md

 For example if you wanted plugin A and plugin B to respond to the same thing but you want A to run first, you could delay B so that it runs after A is finished.
 This has it's limitations because plugin A has to consistently finish in a certain amount of time in order to know how long to delay B for.
 * `runEveryXMinutes`: *Number*; if a plugin is marked as eligible for scheduling, this will be the value used for the waiting interval between executions.
 Fractional numbers are acceptable.
 If the number is less than the value in general settings--`pluginScheduleIntervalFloorInMinutes`--scheduling will be disabled for the plugin.
 This is a safety mechanism so that a plugin can't accidentally be set to run too often.
+Ganchos will check every 5 minutes to see if the plugin configuration has been updated to an acceptable value, if so it will be reschedule it.

 ## Logs
 `TODO`: write this